Parimatch1/SV-Guides-Revamped/Session Procedures Overview.md

 * The supervisor is permitted to interject at any point with corrections or advice.
 * The supervisor holds authority over the entire session.
 * You have up to one hour to log your session and any session related promotions.
+* You are permitted to change the wording/order of and remove/add sentences aslong as the same information is conveyed.

 ---